 As an autistic person, I often get asked about the difference between a tantrum and a meltdown.
 This distinction can be relevant at any age, though the expressions of these experiences can change as someone gets older.

-Meltdowns are uncontrollable and in this episode we look into why.
+Meltdowns are uncontrollable and in the audio we explain why.

 Leave a Reply